snowfallorg/nixos-conf-editor/README.md

 - Rebuild system and show errors
 - Handle `<name>` and `*` fields in options
 - Package polkit policy file
+- Add easy widgets for modifying simple options like booleans and strings
+    - Plan to add more like lists in the future

 ## NixOS Installation